 John's reputed English ancestry, shown in this tree, is indefinite.
 His parentage, moreover, has often been mis-reported.
 Known as "John of Rye" (New York), he has sometimes been confused with "John the Pilgrim," who was his father's first cousin.
 He has even been repeatedly confused with his own father, the senior John Ogden, who, some Ogden family histories erroneously assert, married Judith Budd after his wife, Anne Richardson, died - claiming that Judith was born about 1622 and married widower John as a teenager in 1638.
 That's implausible, because Judith would then have been 45-57 years old when her children were born in 1667-79.
 Judith Budd was, in fact, born fourteen years later, in 1636, and wed the junior John Ogden.

+Her parents are unknown.
 John and Frances had seven children:

 John's parents are unknown, and, despite claims, there is no evidence that he fathered James Skipper, who migrated from Virginia in the early 1700s to become the first of our Skipper line in Onslow Co., North Carolina, after passing through Northampton (Bertie) and Craven counties.